victorpengmx/tp/docs/UserGuide.md

 There will be no output.
 The program will exit and the application window will close.

 **Unsuccessful Output:**
+- If the command is spelt wrongly, you will get the following error message:
 ```
 That is not a valid command.
 ```